khalifah110/SQL_Netflix_Data_Analysis/README.md

 WHERE ranking = 1;
 ```

+**-** Movies: The dominance of Dramas, International Movies shows Netflix’s strong focus on emotionally driven and globally diverse storytelling.

+**-** TV Shows: Kids’ TV being the most common genre highlights Netflix’s strategic investment in family-friendly and children’s programming.

+**-** Business Insight: Netflix balances global drama content with long-term engagement genres like kids’ shows that encourage repeat viewing and subscriptions.

 ### 7️⃣ Countries Adding the Most Content in the Last 5 Years

+Which countries have contributed the most new content to Netflix in the past five years?

 ``` SQL
 SELECT
     country,